Daniel-KM/Omeka-S-module-Timeline/README.md

 [![Build Status](https://travis-ci.org/Daniel-KM/Omeka-S-module-Timeline.svg?branch=develop,master)](https://travis-ci.org/Daniel-KM/Omeka-S-module-Timeline)

-[Timeline] is a module for [Omeka S] that integrates the [SIMILE Timeline] plugin and the [Knightlab timeline] to create timelines.
+[Timeline] is a module for [Omeka S] that integrates the [SIMILE Timeline] widget and the online [Knightlab timeline] to create timelines.

 This [Omeka S] module is a full rewrite of the [fork of NeatlineTime plugin] for [Omeka Classic].
-The original NeatlineTime plugin was created by the [Scholars’ Lab] at the University of Virginia Library.
+The original NeatlineTime plugin was created by the [Scholars’ Lab] at the University of Virginia Library and improved by various authors.

 Installation
 ------------

-Uncompress files in the module directory and rename module folder `EasyInstall`.
+Uncompress files in the module directory and rename module folder `Timeline`.

 Then install it like any other Omeka module and follow the config instructions.

-Configure the plugin to choose which fields you want the plugin to use on the timeline by default.
+Choose which fields you want the module to use on the timeline by default.

 * Item Title: The field you would like displayed for the item’s title in its information bubble.
 The default is `dcterms:title`.
 * Item Description: The field you would like displayed for the item’s description in its information bubble.
 The default is `dcterms:description`.
 * Item Date: The field you would like to use for item dates on the timeline.
   The default is `dcterms:date`.
+* Item Date End: The field you would like to use for item end dates on the timeline.
+It is useless if dates are ranges (see below) or if you don’t have end date.
-* Render Year: Date entered as a single number, like "1066", can be skipped, plotted as a single event or marked as a full year.
+* Render Year: Date entered as a single number, like `1066`, can be skipped, plotted as a single event or marked as a full year.
 * Center Date: The date that is displayed by the viewer when loaded.
-It can be any date with the format (YYYY-MM-DD).
-An empty string means now, a "0000-00-00" the earliest date and "9999-99-99" the latest date.
+It can be any date with the format `YYYY-MM-DD`.
+An empty string means now, a `0000-00-00` the earliest date and `9999-99-99` the latest date.

 All these parameters can be customized for each timeline.